albertzsigovits/writeups/unifi-udm/README.md

 ![26](https://github.com/albertzsigovits/writeups/blob/main/unifi-udm/images/32.png)

 ## Operating system
-* The UDM-Base runs a custom variant of a Linux OS.
-Functionalities are provided by a single large podman container.
-As a result, a number of configuration files are not directly modifiable.
-* You can also install pre-built docker images:
+* The UDM-Base runs on a custom Linux OS.
+You can further add functionalities to your UDM with podman containers.
+The main unifi system is also a single podman container.
+You can also install pre-built docker images.

 ## UI/UX (Mobile app)
 * Connected client information